 Backpack food programs offer families free groceries for weekends and school breaks.
 Food backpacks include healthy, easy-to-prepare food for kid-friendly meals.

-Feeding America member food banks partner with schools, Boys and Girls Clubs, and community centers to distribute backpacks to kids.
+Food banks partner with schools, Boys and Girls Clubs, and community centers to distribute backpacks to kids.

 How do I find a BackPack Program near me?